hchiam/learning-trustedTypes/README.md

 Just one of the things I'm learning. https://github.com/hchiam/learning

 `trustedTypes` lets you block and handle DOM XSS in one spot.
 Instead of trying to manually find and fix each individual XSS sink.
 You can also listen for violations with `securitypolicyviolation`.
 And report violations to a URL with a `report-uri` in the [CSP](https://github.com/hchiam/learning-csp) header.
+See all of this in the code snippets below.

 Demo: https://codepen.io/hchiam/pen/mdYOZOP?editors=0010

 Browser support: https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API#browser_compatibility

-## 1) Turn on `trustedTypes` so vulnerable inputs require `TrustedHTML`
+## PART 1) Turn on `trustedTypes` so vulnerable inputs require `TrustedHTML`

 To turn on `trustedTypes`, you need [browser support](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API#browser_compatibility) and [CSP (Content Security Policy)](https://github.com/hchiam/learning-csp):